binaryfunt/autoclose-html-plus/README.md

 ## Changelog

+#### 0.27.0
+- Tags broken over lines now autoclose

+#### 0.26.0
+- Add option for unrecognised tags (e.g. custom XML tags) to be made block tags (enabled by default)

+#### 0.25.0 (forked from [autoclose-html](https://atom.io/packages/autoclose-html))
+- Add support for XML and markdown files
+- Allow backtracking from automatic block tag to inline with single undo / Ctrl+Z

+#### 0.24.0
+- Stopped self closing tags from auto closing

+#### 0.23.0
+- Added legacy mode for users having problems with event handling introduced in 0.22.0

+#### 0.22.0
+- Better way of handling events, solves rebinding problems **and** having to define grammars to apply to

+#### 0.21.0
+- Fixed double closing after changing grammar

 #### 0.20.0
 - HTML (Jinja Templates), Ember HTMLBars, JavaScript with JSX added to default grammars, per user requests
 - Dispose events on deactivate (should prevent double closing after an upgrade in the future, although I don't think it will help for this release)
 - Added ability to use "\*" for Force Inline Options
 - Some Readme cleanup

-#### 0.21.0
-- Fixed double closing after changing grammar

-#### 0.22.0
-- Better way of handling events, solves rebinding problems **and** having to define grammars to apply to

-#### 0.23.0
-- Added legacy mode for users having problems with event handling introduced in 0.22.0

-#### 0.24.0
-- Stopped self closing tags from auto closing

-#### 0.25.0 (forked from [autoclose-html](https://atom.io/packages/autoclose-html))
-- Add support for XML and markdown files
-- Allow backtracking from automatic block tag to inline with single undo / Ctrl+Z

-#### 0.26.0
-- Add option for unrecognised tags (e.g. custom XML tags) to be made block tags (enabled by default)